Microdermabrasion in Hattiesburg, MS

-Those looking to revitalize wrinkled, course or sun-damaged skin can rejoice.
-Microdermabrasion at the office of Dr. Richard A. Pecunia in Hattiesburg, MS, may be the answer.
+Those looking to revitalize wrinkled, coarse, or sun-damaged skin can rejoice.
+Microdermabrasion at the office of Dr. Richard A. Pecunia in Hattiesburg may be the answer.
 Not only does microdermabrasion remove dead skin cells, but it also promotes collagen production and the growth of new, fresh cells.
 This is achieved through a powerful mechanical device that sprays fine aluminum-dioxide microcrystals across the treatment area.
-Microdermabrasion can improve the appearance of the following imperfections on the face, chest and hands:
+Microdermabrasion can improve the appearance of the following imperfections on the face, chest, and hands:

 - Sun damage

 Dr. Pecunia’s office attracts scores of microdermabrasion patients from throughout Mississippi.
 His skin care professionals have made a reputation for providing expert services to men and women across the area, including residents of Hattiesburg, Forrest County, and Lamar County.
 To learn more about microdermabrasion, please contact our office today.